From the bus schedule to getting a full staff in place, there was a lot to line up before the beginning of school this year.

-Adjustments to the bus schedules will continue as students get into the seats, he said.
+Adjustments to the will continue as students get into the seats, he said.
 While some students may have to walk to their bus stops, the students age and the safety of the intersections have been taken into account.

 School Committee Member Katherine Hennessy encouraged parents to continue informing the district of any concerns or issues with the bus schedule.

 "Things are not going to be known if they are not articulated," she said.

 Concerns should be directed to Assistant Principal Dan Riley at the High School.